yakiimo-bsp/sros-evpn-vxlan-lab/README.md

 ![Topology](images/topology.png)

 # Use cases
-This lab allows you to launch a basic interoperability scenario for a multi-tenant environment on EVPN-VXLAN using the Nokia SR OS.
+This lab allows you to launch a basic interoperability scenario for a multi-tenant environment on EVPN over VXLAN using the Nokia SR OS.
 The lab directory contains the basic configuration files used to start the interoperability demonstration.

 # Parameters